Liverpool’s Callum Smith revealed as next opponent for Saul ‘Canelo’ Alvarez

 The pair will face off in the United States just before Christmas with the WBA and Ring magazine world super-middleweight titles on the line.

-Smith, quoted on Matchroom’s Twitter feed, said: “I’ve been wanting a big fight since becoming world champion, so I’m pleased that during these challenging times we can deliver to the fans a fight between the very best in the division.
+Smith, undefeated in 27 fights, said: “I’ve been wanting a big fight since becoming world champion, so I’m pleased that during these challenging times we can deliver to the fans a fight between the very best in the division.

 “I truly believe I (will) beat him and will prove that 168lbs is my division.”